 After finishing the book, I visited the Hermitage, which is almost 90 percent original, like any Junior High kid.
 A regular field trip.
 You can step back in time here.
 The reason?
 His adopted son found financial ruin, and the State of Tennessee has presided over the property since the 1800s.
 As the place is relatively unchanged, you can see the original paintings that adorned the house (including a prized piece of Columbus who really isn’t him), the large volume of books and periodicals in his study (he collected favorable press), and a cigar-shaped candle burned annually to celebrate his victory at the Battle of New Orleans.
 Yes, the same wallpaper Old Hickory showed to his visiting guests remains in pristine condition, spanning both floors.

 Jackson was a man who came from nothing, knew each of the presidents before him, and carried a certain charisma that permeates the home.
 His reach extends across the grounds.
 The trees.
 The walk up the drive.
 His kingdom remains the same, a snapshot in time.
 But what doesn’t go unnoticed is the sheer number of slaves required to manage the plantation.
 Hundreds worked the grounds.
 For all of his accomplishments, the challenge Old Hickory never overcame was the problem he didn’t feel existed.

 And that’s what grated me during my two-hour walking tour.
 While showing off the guest bedroom, the guide asks, “Do you notice anything missing in the house?”
 And the simple answer is a working bathroom was never installed.
-In fairness, you have to dig for truth.
+In fairness, you have to dig and ask a detailed question.
 So, why?
 Cost is the excuse to avoid a hard answer.
 The floorboards resemble Roman marble but were sourced from local Tennessee trees, painted to match.
 Number 7 was known as a Scrooge McDuck miser, a compliment, but let’s not look past a hard truth.
-Sadly, the help hauled off the stink, keeping it out of sight and mind.
+Sadly, the help, bought and sold, hauled off the stink, keeping it out of sight and mind.
 Theodore Rosevelt.
 FDR.
 Lincoln.
 All revered the man.
 Yet, you see, it’s the evil beside you, the one you accept as commonplace, that is the hardest to overcome.
 A hard legacy, one that permeates for an eternity.
 Understanding the lens matters, but isn’t an excuse either.
-Onward we go.

 - The visit to the Hermitage still bothers me.
 Hard.
 Important not to look away.

 - Yes, I know the election was stolen … And Trump won more votes than any president seeking election in history … blah, blah, blah… Mitt Romney lost by less than four points.
 Trump?
 About five, four and a half if you’re a stickler for details.
 Hard to fake math.
 But we all cling to our illusions.
 Remember, Russia, Russia, Russia?

-- When making decisions, one should use a forever lens.
+- When making decisions, one should use a forever lens built on principles.
 Speed kills.
 Slow to anger, be authentic.